roq-trading/.github/profile/README.md

 ... and [more](https://roq-trading.com/docs/reference/bridges/)

-> We aim to integrate with the major open source project and third-party vendors.
+> We aim to integrate with the major open source projects and third-party vendors.
 > Please [reach out](mailto:info@roq-trading.com) if you have specific requirements.